Uterine Sarcoma Treatment (Patient) (cont.)

 The following stages are used for uterine sarcoma:

 In stage I, cancer is found in the uterus only.
-Stage I is divided into stage IA, stage IB, and stage IC, based on how far the cancer has spread.
+Stage I is divided into stages IA and IB, based on how far the cancer has spread.

-- Stage IB: Cancer has spread into the inner half of the myometrium (muscle layer of the uterus).
+- Stage IA: Cancer is in the endometrium only or less than halfway through the myometrium (muscle layer of the uterus).

-- Stage IC: Cancer has spread into the outer half of the myometrium.
+- Stage IB: Cancer has spread halfway or more into the myometrium.

-- Stage IIA: Cancer has spread to the glands where the cervix and uterus meet.
+- Stage IIIB: Cancer has spread to the vagina or to the parametrium (connective tissue and fat around the uterus).

-- Stage IIIB: Cancer has spread to lymph nodes in the pelvis and/or near the uterus.
+- Stage IIIC: Cancer has spread to lymph nodes in the pelvis and/or around the aorta (largest artery in the body, which carries blood away from the heart).

-- Stage IVA: Cancer has spread to the lining of the bladder and/or bowel.
+- Stage IVA: Cancer has spread to the bladder and/or bowel wall.

-- Stage IVB: Cancer has spread to other parts of the body beyond the pelvis, including lymph nodes in the abdomen and/or groin.
+- Stage IVB: Cancer has spread to other parts of the body beyond the pelvis, including the abdomen and/or lymph nodes in the groin.